tableau-mkt-archived/elomentary/doc/contacts.md

 ```
 This will throw an InvalidArgumentException if an e-mail address isn't provided.

-Search for and update e-mail group subscriptions for a specific contact.
+#### View / manage e-mail group subscriptions for a specific contact
 ```php
 $subscriptions = $client->api('contact')->subscriptions($contact_id);
 ```